mywrites/mywrites.github.io/keycloak.md

 title: "Keycloak"
 category: "Identity Access Management"
 ---
-Keycloak Single Sign On (SSO) is the Identity and Access Management (IAM) solution that allows you to access the **REDACTED COMPANY A** application, your products, and other **REDACTED COMPANY A**-hosted solutions more securely and using a single set of login credentials.
+Keycloak Single Sign On (SSO) is the Identity and Access Management (IAM) solution that allows you to access the **REDACTED COMPANY** application, your products, and other **REDACTED COMPANY A**-hosted solutions more securely and using a single set of login credentials.

-**REDACTED COMPANY A’s** Keycloak SSO integrates with the **REDACTED PARTNER PLATFORM SSO**.
+Keycloak SSO integrates with the **REDACTED PARTNER PLATFORM SSO**.
 Both function similarly, allowing secure access to the same applications.
-This article provides insight into the **REDACTED COMPANY A** Keycloak SSO process, hereafter referred to as Keycloak SSO.
+This article provides insight into the **REDACTED COMPANY** Keycloak SSO process, hereafter referred to as Keycloak SSO.

 **REDACTED PARTNER PLATFORM SSO**, a Department of Defense (DoD) counterpart, is a DevSecOps platform that delivers applications to the government. **REDACTED PARTNER PLATFORM SSO** also contains DoD-approved tooling for software development.
-Since **REDACTED COMPANY A** integrates with **REDACTED PARTNER PLATFORM**, our teams have access to this tooling along with several **REDACTED PARTNER PLATFORM** solutions such as Big Bang (link removed) and Iron Bank (link removed).
-To use Keycloak SSO initially, you must first create a PARTNER PLATFORM account.
-If you have both sets of credentials (**REDACTED PARTNER PLATFORM** and Keycloak SSO), you can use either going forward since both provide access to the same applications.
+Since we integrate with their platform, our teams have access to this tooling along with several of their solutions such as Big Bang (link removed) and Iron Bank (link removed).
+To use Keycloak SSO initially, you must first create a **REDACTED PARTNER PLATFORM** account.
+If you have both sets of credentials, you can use either going forward since both provide access to the same applications.

 ## Establish Keycloak SSO
 REDACTED IMAGE AND PROPRIETARY INFORMATION